 Fly from Xi'an to Chongqing.

-Transfer between the airport and pier with private vehicle, driver, and English-speaking guide.
+A transfer between the airport and the pier with a private vehicle, driver, and English speaking guide is provided.

 This evening you will board the Sanctuary Yangzi Explorer for your cruise to Yichang.
 After settling into your cabin, the ship will set sail on its downstream course through the Three Gorges region.
 The total length of this cruise is 660 kilometers (402 miles) and is considered by most Chinese to represent the single most scenic area in all of China.
 Later in the evening, a documentary about the Three Gorges Dam Project will be shown in the Tang Theatre.

 The Sanctuary Yangzi Explorer is a more intimate and luxurious style of cruising that is new China.
 With the largest cabins and suites on the river, all the private balconies, as well as the highest crew to passenger ratio on the river of 1:1, this is a Yangzi cruise unlike any other.
 The Yangzi Explorer carries 124 passengers, compared to other cruise ships and offers the finest and most personalized service on the river.
 Onboard facilities include a la carte dining, a luxury spa, an observation deck, 24 hour room service, a 2 floor theatre, library, and beauty and fitness facilities.
 A doctor also travels onboard.
 The ship also has the most spacious and indulgent spa on board this vessel.

 Start your morning with traditional Chinese exercise and work up an appetite for the buffet breakfast.
 After breakfast, discover the authentic method to preparing tea in China and afterwards learn to make dumplings from a specialized chef.

 After lunch, there will be a shore excursion to Fengdu.
 Mingle with the locals and see how school children receive their early education.